Structure of the Common Security and Defence Policy

 This article outlines the present structure of the European Union's Common Security and Defence Policy (CSDP), a part of the Common Foreign and Security Policy (CFSP) based on articles 42–46 of the Treaty on European Union (TEU).
 Article 42.2 of TEU states that the CSDP includes the 'progressive framing' of a common Union defence policy, and will lead to a common defence, when the European Council of national heads of state or government, acting unanimously, so decides.

 The CSDP involves military or civilian missions being deployed to preserve peace, prevent conflict and strengthen international security in accordance with the principles of the United Nations Charter.
 Military missions are carried out by EU forces established with contributions from the member states' armed forces.
 The CSDP also entails collective self-defence amongst member states as well as a Permanent Structured Cooperation (PESCO) in which 25 of the 28 national armed forces pursue structural integration.
-The CSDP structure, headed by the Union's High Representative (HR/VP), Josep Borrell Fontelles, comprises:
+The CSDP structure, headed by the Union's High Representative (HR/VP), Kaja Kallas, comprises: